Spoiler (media)

 A spoiler is an element of a disseminated summary or description of a media narrative that reveals significant plot elements, with the implication that the experience of discovering the plot naturally, as the creator intended it, has been robbed ("spoiled") of its full effect.
 Typically, the conclusion of a plot, including the climax and ending, is regarded as highly susceptible to spoilers.
 Plot twists are also prone to spoilers.
 Any narrative medium can produce spoilers, although they are usually associated with movies and television shows.
 Some people attempt to avoid being "spoiled" while others seek out spoilers to learn as much as possible about a narrative before experiencing it.
 Spoilers have become more common in the present day with the rise of social media, which provides an outlet for people to spread spoilers.

 There are three types of spoilers: short spoilers, long spoilers, and thematic spoilers.
 Short spoilers reveal the plot ending in a very brief and less detailed manner, without any summary or explanation of themes in the story, typically spanning one to three sentences.
 Long spoilers usually provide more context and range between two and five sentences.
 They provide a summary and reveal the ending of a story.
 Lastly, thematic spoilers reveal a story's unifying theme as well as providing a synopsis of the plot and revealing the ending.
 They range from three to six sentences in length.
-The general consensus is that there are only negative effects of spoilers.
-However, research shows that it is short and long spoilers that can cause negative effects, while thematic spoilers generally have a positive effect.
+Many studies conclude that all types of spoilers reduce enjoyment.